 Symptoms of Schizophrenia

-Like other psychiatric disorders, schizophrenia produces a wide range of symptoms, meaning not everyone with schizophrenia has the same experience with the condition.
+Like other psychiatric disorders, schizophrenia produces a wide range of negative and positive symptoms, meaning not everyone with schizophrenia has the same experience with the condition.
 These are some of the most common schizophrenia symptoms:

 An adult with a schizophrenia diagnosis may display abnormal motor behavior, including excessive movement, inappropriate posture and refusal to follow instructions.
 In some people with schizophrenia, abnormal motor behavior manifests as a set of childlike behaviors; in others, it causes high levels of agitation.

 Schizophrenia is one of the psychotic disorders known to cause hallucinations, which means someone with the disorder may see and hear things that aren’t really there.
 The hallucinations feel extremely realistic, so schizophrenia patients may become upset or agitated when someone tells them they’re seeing or hearing things that don’t exist.

 According to the Mayo Clinic, delusions are beliefs that aren’t rooted in reality.
 For example, someone who’s developing schizophrenia may believe they’re being persecuted by the government or they have some exceptional ability that may save loved ones from certain death.

 The term “negative symptoms” refers to impairment of a person’s ability to function normally.
 Someone with schizophrenia symptoms may speak in a monotone instead of varying their pitch based on the situation at hand, for example.
 Poor hygiene, lack of eye contact and limited facial expressions are also signs that someone with schizophrenia isn’t functioning as well as they should be.